danielnigomedynov-max/FedMash/PDF_Conversion/PDF_Instructions.md

 - TOC contains all sections
 - TOC entries are clickable links to the corresponding section
 - TOC section names must come from the first level-1 heading (`# ...`) only
+- TOC entries should be unnumbered (no added numeric prefix in TOC itself)

 ## links and markdown features
 - keep working links from markdown clickable in the PDF